 Dream, believe... achieve --- Rêver, croire... atteindre

 Keep checking this page to see what fun and creative experiences the children are enjoying.
 Here you will find photographs, examples of work and messages to keep you updated.
-Within our very exciting setting, the children have the choice of a variety of activities throughout the classrooms, wet bay and outdoors.
-We encourage the children to be independent learners; developing their skills across all seven areas of learning.

 These are the high frequency words which children are taught to read and spell through Reception.
 These are the most common words which children encounter in their early reading.
 Becoming confident in recognising and reading these without having to sound out every time helps children to develop their fluency in reading.
 When writing, when children are more confident in spelling these words and have learnt to do so fluently, it develops their confidence and helps their 'flow' of writing.